 for Zachry and Diamond to engineer, procure and construct a sixth LNG storage tank, with the cost and completion date to be agreed upon if the option is exercised.
+We do not expect Sabine Pass LNG to exercise this option.
 The tank contract provides that Zachry and Diamond will receive a lump-sum, total fixed price payment for the two Phase 2 - Stage 1 tanks of approximately \$140.9 million, which is subject to adjustment based on fluctuations in the cost of labor and certain materials, including the steel used in the Phase 2 - Stage 1 tanks, and change orders.
-For more information, please read "Description of Principal Construction Agreements-Phase 2 - Stage 1 EPC LNG Tank Contract."
+For more information, please read "Description of Principal Construction Agreements- Phase 2 - Stage 1 EPC LNG Tank Contract."